-DM in dogs or more commonly known as Degenerative Myelopathy is caused by a gene mutation and only found among a few dozen dog breeds throughout the world.
-It is often a disease in which most people are completely unaware of.
-That is, until their dog happens to be diagnosed with this dreadful disease.
-However, continue reading because there is HOPE!
+Degenerative Myelopathy or DM in dogs, is caused by a gene mutation and only found among a few dozen dog breeds throughout the world.
+We have found that a majority of dog owners have never heard of Degenerative Myelopathy until their dog happens to be diagnosed with this dreadful disease.

 - Hindquarter weakness and rear limb ataxia (the rear feet turning inwards).